johndoecorporation/johndoecorporation.github.io/_posts/2023-10-18-Shellcode-Injection.md

 # Result

-Our malware is `detected by many antivirus as trojan` like `Windows Defender`.
+Our malware is detected by many antivirus as trojan like Windows Defender.
 Unfortunaly, this technique is too old and easily detected for modern antivirus.
-But my curiosity wanted to test if `encrypt-xored payload has any effect on score detection`.
+But my curiosity wanted to test if encrypt-xored payload has any effect on score detection.
 I just recreate payload without any encryption and replace it in my code.
-I compiled the code into exe file and loaded it in [virustotal.com](https://virustotal.com) `to compare score`.
-The no-encryption `improve considerably the score` and multiply it by ~2.
+I compiled the code into exe file and loaded it in [virustotal.com](https://virustotal.com) to compare score.
+The no-encryption improve considerably the score and multiply it by ~2.

 </br>